 The Santa Clara River is home to two native, anadromous fish species, the southern California steelhead trout (Oncorhynchus mykiss irideus) and the Pacific lamprey (Entosphenus tridentatus).
 Steelhead and resident rainbow trout are known collectively as coastal rainbow trout.
-Steelhead is another common name for anadromous coastal rainbow trout.
+Steelhead is the common name for anadromous coastal rainbow trout.
 The term "anadromy" describes a life cycle or life history trait where species live as adults in the ocean and return to freshwater to spawn.
 Resident coastal rainbow trout live their entire lives in freshwater.
 Both resident as well as anadromous coastal rainbow trout exist in the Santa Clara River.
-A steelhead that migrates from freshwater where it was born to the ocean typically between the ages of one to three years is referred to as a smolt.
+Evidence from data collected at the Freeman Diversion suggests that resident rainbow trout can produce progeny that will migrate to the ocean.
+A steelhead that migrates from freshwater where it was born to the ocean between the ages of 1 to 3 years is referred to as a smolt.
 The term smolt reflects the physical and physiological changes coastal rainbow trout experience when preparing for life in saltwater.
-Because smolts are regularly captured at the Freeman Diversion following multiple years without adult steelhead migrants, it appears that resident rainbow trout produce progeny that will migrate to the ocean.
 A kelt is an adult steelhead that enters freshwater to spawn and later the same year (or the following year) returns to the ocean.
-Unlike Pacific salmon, steelhead do not necessarily die after spawning and can return to the ocean and again to freshwater to spawn again.
+Unlike Pacific salmon, steelhead do not necessarily die after spawning and can repeat several migration cycles to the ocean and again to freshwater to spawn.
 Southern steelhead are federally listed as endangered.

 Pacific lamprey are strictly anadromous and cannot persist in freshwater alone.
 Juvenile lamprey, which live in freshwater for up to seven years before migrating to the ocean, are referred to as ammocoetes.
+Ammocoetes have no eyes and burrow in sandy sediments or live under larger substrates and debris.
 A downstream migrant Pacific lamprey is referred to as a macropthalmia.
-The term macropthalmia, similar to smolt, reflects the physical and physiological changes juvenile Pacific lamprey experience when preparing for life in saltwater.
+The term macropthalmia, similar to smolt, reflects the physical and physiological changes juvenile Pacific lamprey experience when preparing for life in saltwater, including the development of eyes.
 Pacific lamprey currently have no federal protection, but lamprey numbers have dropped precipitously since the early 2000's in the Santa Clara River and in many drainages on the west coast of the United States (Swift and Howard 2009).